standard-software/WindowTabs/README.md

 - WindowTabs preserves your tab group configuration across restarts and when disabled.
 - State is saved every 10 seconds, so it survives a force-quit (Task Manager kill, crash, power loss) as well.
+- Groups also come back after a Windows restart or a logoff, when every window has been closed and reopened with a handle of its own.
+Windows are recognised again by their application and their title.
+- A tab's name, pin, colours, left/right alignment and its place in the group come back with its window.
+- A window whose title has not settled yet - Excel before a workbook has loaded, say - takes its place once its real title appears.
+- What was saved for a window that has not been reopened is kept for thirty days; for a tab closed by hand, eight.

 ### Watchdog Auto-Restart